ManiMatter/decluttarr/README.md

 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)

-**REMOVE_STALLED**
-- Steers whether stalled downloads with no connections are removed from the queue
-- These downloads are added to the blocklist, so that they are not re-requested in the future
-- Type: Boolean
-- Permissible Values: True, False
-- Is Mandatory: No (Defaults to False)

 **REMOVE_METADATA_MISSING**
 - Steers whether downloads stuck obtaining metadata are removed from the queue
 - These downloads are added to the blocklist, so that they are not re-requested
 - A new download from another source is automatically added by radarr/sonarr/lidarr/readarr (if available)
+- Type: Boolean
+- Permissible Values: True, False
+- Is Mandatory: No (Defaults to False)

+**REMOVE_MISSING_FILES**
+- Steers whether downloads that have the warning "Files Missing" are removed from the queue
+- These downloads are not added to the blocklist
+- Type: Boolean
+- Permissible Values: True, False
+- Is Mandatory: No (Defaults to False)

+**REMOVE_NO_FORMAT_UPGRADE**
+- Steers whether downloads that failed importing since they are not a format upgrade are removed from the queue
+- This occurs when a better version is already present
+- These downloads are added to the blocklist
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)